The name Armageddon in the Bible

 Alternative interpretations of Armageddon

 The place where the kings of the earth gather to wage the final war, the War of the Great Day of God, is probably not a physical location, and this Great War is probably not one of soldiers and missiles.
-I'm guessing that this war will be "waged" between two general reality models, where one model sees the world as a republic and the other sees the world as a kingdom.
+Here at Abarim Publications we're guessing that this war will be "waged" between two general reality models, where one model sees the world as a republic and the other sees the world as a kingdom.

 The Republicans, of which there are many, believe that man controls his own destiny.
 If we could only harness the natural forces that run our planet, and write laws that cover everything, and convince everybody that laws are good, then law abiding ultimately will get us out of the dark ages.
 The Republicans love people and love any human expression, even if those expressions are archaic religions.
 There'll be freedom of worship and royal funding for whoever wants to build a temple or a mosque or a church.
 Far from what Mao thought, religion and freedom of creed and conscience are good for societies in general.
 The Republicans will allow, even promote, a pantheon of gods.

 The Monarchists, of which there are few, believe that God controls man's destiny, and that God can not be harnessed.
 God can also not be fully understood or even described in any religion.
 Monarchists like freedom of religion too because they need to be able to constantly grow in their convictions and thus perpetually change their beliefs.
 The Monarchists believe that the pantheon of the Republicans is flawed, and that only God is King.
-This situation will be not much different from the situation in the first century AD, when the Republic of Rome liberally incorporated every local deity they came across into their bulging pantheon, but could not abide a Deity called Christ - which literally means Anointed, but in practice denotes the sovereign King of Israel.
+This situation will be not much different from the situation in the first century AD, when the Republic of Rome liberally incorporated every local deity it came across into its bulging pantheon, but could not abide a Deity called Christ—which literally means Anointed, but in practice denotes the sovereign King of Israel.

 The core attitude of the Monarchists is Thy Will Be Done.
 The core attitude of the Republicans is Our Will Be Done.